rdbuf/HighloadCup2018/README.md

 - Phone code fits into uint16_t
 - Initial data are valid
 - Prefix and code of any phone number begin with a non-zero digit, and all the parts fit into their respective bitfields of 8, 16 and 36 bits
+- Interests intersection of any two users does not exceed 20

 ### Imaginary database schema
 ```